FriendsOfSymfony/FOSCKEditorBundle/docs/usage/template.rst

 The bundle offers you the ability to manage extra templates.
 To use this feature, you need to enable the ``templates`` plugins shipped with the bundle.
-You can define iy globally in your configuration:
+You can define it globally in your configuration:

 .. code-block:: yaml